exoplatform/cs/server/tomcat/patch/src/main/tomcat/EXO-README.txt

     * [CS-3880] - Permissions on public addressbooks
     * [CS-4339] - Upcoming Events gadget
     * [CS-4685] - [Chat] User gets notification when their contact change status in chat

-** Task
-    * [CS-2019] - PageList sanitization
-    * [CS-4302] - Add more secure to web service
-    * [CS-4395] -  Add plugin to initialize default data when space in social created
-    * [CS-4528] - Upgrade gatein to version 3.1.3-PLF
-    * [CS-4529] - Upgrade JCR and related to version 1.12.4-GA
-    * [CS-4530] - Upgrade ECMS to version 2.1.0-CR03
-    * [CS-4531] - Upgrade commons to 1.0.0-GA
-    * [CS-4532] - Upgrade social to version 1.1.0-CR03
-    * [CS-4538] - Fix missing dependencies used by exobuild
-    * [CS-4544] - remove start and end request for implementing of REST
-    * [CS-4557] - Apply new home page for cs 2.1.1
-    * [CS-4561] - List all scheduler jobs of CS project
-    * [CS-4564] - clean up node-type definition
-    * [CS-4697] - Move all components declared in jars in extension
-    * [CS-4707] - Update missing dependency xml-parser
-    * [CS-4729] - Add rss reader application  to default csdemo portal
-    * [CS-4742] - Upgrade to exo.parent 7.1
-    * [CS-4746] - JBoss EAR packaging for 2.2

 - 2.1.1